-With the move towards holistic inclusion of programming as one of the key components of modern education, Bhutan has made a firm decision to teach Python programming in schools from this academic year.
+With the move towards the holistic inclusion of programming as one of the key components of modern education, Bhutan has made a firm decision to teach Python programming in schools from this academic year.

 Fortunate are those who would get former classroom teaching.
 But in the era of information technology, everything is possible.
-There is plethora of educational resources available for free online.
+There is a plethora of educational resources available for free online.
 These resources can also be used for supplementing classroom lessons.

 If you Google these keywords, you’ll come across plenty of good resources you can use to teach yourself.

 I started learning about Python when I was in my final year.
-It is pretty close to natural language (english), so many find it easy to learn.
+It is pretty close to natural language (English), so many find it easy to learn.

 But it is a very powerful language used for many purposes including solving simple mathematical problems to implementing sophisticated machine learning algorithms.

-To write Python programs, you don’t need a PC or a laptop (necessarily) because you can do it on your Smart phone.
+To write Python programs, you don’t need a PC or a laptop (necessarily) because you can do it on your Smartphone.

 To keep in touch with my works and programming fraternity in Bhutan, follow our social handles that you’ll find at the end of this page.

 Kuzu Zangpo la!
 I am Sonam Dargay.
 I am a full-time software developer.
 Apart from 9-5 office works, I am a tech enthusiast, blogger, and dreamer.